corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/approving-or-rejecting-redemption-requests.md

 Once approved, the participant who [created the request]({{< relref "creating-redemption-requests.md" >}}) can then [complete the token redemption]({{< relref "completing-redemptions.md" >}}).

-To approve or reject an redemption request (as either an issuer or a custodian):
+To approve or reject a redemption request (as either an issuer or a custodian):

 1. In the left-hand menu, click on **Redemptions**.